funneld/djifpv_enable_live_audio/README.md

 - This feature is not compatible with msp-osd(https://github.com/bri3d/msp-osd) since it relies on the dji_glasses service being enabled.
 - When liveview audio is started videos containing audio can't be played back.
-- The glasses GUI will restart if signal is totally lost.
-Doesn't have any bad effect on the live video feed.